 The immersion into the teaching profession really required skill and a strong determination, I caught myself pondering.
 It’s really a world away from my comfort zone as an ordinary citizen of the world.
 Making extensions of my patience and my ways certainly made a big difference.

 However, it’s totally different when you are in front of teens and grown adults.
 I have an invincible feeling that most students are afraid to ask questions because they are too shy or they find difficulty formulating questions.
 Hence, there is a great need to help them develop the habit of questioning.

 Let’s make an extra push to help our students present themselves to achieve success.
-Likewise, as teachers let us also learn amazing tips on effective ways to teach students to ask questions.
+Likewise, as teachers, let us also learn amazing tips on effective ways to teach students to ask questions.

 On Making Students ‘Sensible Questioners’

-Sharing of ideas in the classroom is not only about presenting views and making explanations.
+Sharing ideas in the classroom is not only about presenting views and making explanations.
 It is also about asking and inquiring.
 The ‘noticing’ and the ‘wondering’ have to be taken into consideration to promote productive learning.

 Our students should enjoy the underlying benefits of asking questions.
 It always pays to prompt interest in how the brain works.
 Teaching our students to ask questions is encouraging them to be active participants in the learning process.

-As a teacher, it is of my deep interest to hear from my students.
+As a teacher, it is of deep interest to hear from my students.
 Thus, I always make a way to have each of my students be heard.
-I manage the pacing of the lessons very well to make sure they catch up and I differentiate instruction to make sure I cater to them all!
+I manage the pacing of the lessons very well to make sure they catch up and I differentiate instructions to make sure I cater to them all!
 For me, their ideas and opinions are essential to make them more independent learners.